Bahamas travel warning updated amid violent crime wave | KRDO

 By Marnie Hunter, CNN

-(CNN) — The US State Department on Friday posted a travel advisory update urging Americans to “exercise increased caution” in the Bahamas, citing crime.
+(CNN) — The US State Department has posted a travel advisory update urging Americans to “exercise increased caution” in the Bahamas, citing crime.

-“Gang-on-gang violence has resulted in a high homicide rate primarily affecting the local population,” the advisory reads, calling out the most-affected islands of New Providence, where Nassau is located, and Grand Bahama, where Freeport is located.
+“Gang-on-gang violence has resulted in a high homicide rate primarily affecting the local population,” the advisory, posted on January 26, reads.
+The advisory out the most-affected islands of New Providence, where Nassau is located, and Grand Bahama, where Freeport is located.

 “Violent crime, such as burglaries, armed robberies, and sexual assaults, occur in both tourist and non-tourist areas.
 Be vigilant when staying at short-term vacation rental properties where private security companies do not have a presence.”